nathanjhood/Biquads/README.md

 For now, we have described a system that has an input, an output, and four pots that behave and interact in unpredictable and potentially hazardous ways.

 Meanwhile, how can we utilize our system's new "degrees of freedom" to create something greater than a volume control?
-And how to do so in a controlled, and controllable, fashion?
+And how to do this in a controlled, and controllable, fashion?

-For now, however, let's begin at the beginning.
+For now, let's begin at the beginning.

 # Building blocks